arcus-azure/arcus.observability/docs/preview/01-index.md

 Tracking telemetry in applications can be quite complex.
 Different services to inject, multi-dimensional contexts, different observability backends - each with their own clients.
 Arcus Observability captures these general concepts and provides an extensible API that is future proof for other observability backends.

 ## How to use Arcus Observability?
 See our dedicated [getting started](./02-getting-started.md) page to take your first steps with Arcus Observability.
-Good luck!

 # License
 This is licensed under The MIT License (MIT).
 Which means that you can use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the web application.
 But you always need to state that Codit is the original author of this web application.